bnachtwey/IT-Stuff/Backup/TSM-ISP/RHEL-Derivates.md

 But, of course, I have an idea:

-Well, there are no `libaws` files for RHEL9 at all:
+Well, there are no `libaws` files for RHEL9 after installing 8.1.22 at all:

 ```bash
 $ ls -l /opt/tivoli/tsm/db2/lib64/awssdk/RHEL/